 With a business account you can:

 Here’s a detailed instruction video on how to set one up.
-If you’ve already got a standard account, you can convert to a business account through your app account settings.
+If you’ve already got a standard account, you can convert to a business account through your app account settings – have a look at this blog post to learn how to switch from a personal to a professional account.

-Your bio should be clear and concise, describing what it is you do/offer and include a clear call-to-action.
+Your bio should be clear and concise, describing what it is you do or offer and include a clear call-to-action.
 Two free links such as bit.ly and linktree are shortener tools you can use on your profile to embed links and track how many visits and clicks you get.

-Use a recognizable profile image that people can instantly recognize when they visit your Instagram profile.
+Use an eye-catching profile image that people can instantly recognize when they visit your Instagram profile.
 For most businesses, this is usually a logo.

-If you’re a hairdresser or any service-based business, it’s a good idea to include a booking form directly in your profile to take appointments.
+If you’re a service-based business, it’s a good idea to include a booking form directly in your profile to take appointments.
 Acuity Scheduling and youcanbook.me are free booking tools that let you take appointments from your followers and outline your offerings on a landing page.

 Here’s an example below of a Kent based hairdresser who uses Acuity to take appointments.

 Now you’re all set up and ready to start posting on your account.
-The best Instagram profiles are visually appealing, have a consistent theme and contain a mixture of both videos, pictures or gifs.
+The best Instagram profiles are visually appealing, have a consistent theme and contain a mixture of both videos and pictures.
 To maximise your sales potential and build an engaged following you should:

-Promote your products/services using clear, high quality images.
-You don’t need an expensive DSLR, your smartphone camera is good enough.
-Photo-editing apps like Snapseed and VSCO are popular ones used.
+Promote your products/services using clear, high-quality images.
+You don’t need an expensive DSLR, your smartphone camera combined with a good photo editing app, like Snapseed or VSCO, will produce good enough pictures.

 You can create custom-made promotional flyers with free and easy to use design tools such as Canva if you’re not selling physical products.
 Below is an example of a discount template you can edit to promote a sale on your Instagram.

 If content is the king, user generated content takes the crown.
-Posting content of people using your products and services is 35% more memorable than other media, and 50% more trusted.
-It’s a great way for you get authentic and free content on your page and show that you engage and acknowledge with your customers.
+Posting content of people using your products and services has a 4.5% higher conversion rate.
+It’s a great way for you to get authentic and free content on your page and show that you engage and acknowledge with your customers.
 UGC is particularly popular amongst beauty brands.

 When posting, ensure grammar and spelling are correct and make use of relevant hashtags.
 You can create a unique hashtag for your business and encourage your followers to use it, this is a way to increase engagement with your followers and see what people are saying about your business.